PESD/akbash/akjob/README.md

 When a new run_every (interval) job is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
 The jobs works correctly but it may appear as inactive in management command `akjobd joblist` and self._next_run may be None.
 It will work correctly but this behavior could be confusing to the user.
 Running the job's next_run() method after job creation migth avoid this problem but not always.

 The _job_running attribute is set to True before the job code is executed and is set back to false after the execution.
 Akjobd will not execute the job if _job_running is True.
 If for some reason things crash before _job_running is set back to False, the job will no longer be executed.
 The log file will show "Job didn't run because job running flag is True."

+## Spaghetti Code
+*Some messy notes about how this spaghetti code works.*
+* In akjobd.py the daemon loops through all jobs in the database.
+* Job.run() in each Job instance is executed.
+Don't confuse this with Job.job_code_object.run().
+* Job.run() calls Job.isruntime().
+* Job.isruntime()
+    * determines if the job code should be executed right now and returns True or False.
+    * If job is disabled, returns False and sets Job._next_run to None.
+This part might be broken because the daemon loop no longer runs disabled jobs.
+    * Check Job._run_count is greater than or equal to the Job.run_count_limit.
+Return False if the limit is reached.
+Sets Job._next_run to None if run limit reached.